nopolabs/gilt_api_php/README.md

 gilt_api_php provides a PHP client for the Gilt Groupe APIs.

-The Gilt Groupe APIs give outside developers with the ability to build applications that display information about Gilt Groupe's upcoming sales and the products available in those sales.
+The Gilt Groupe APIs give developers the ability to build applications that display information about Gilt Groupe's upcoming sales and the products available in those sales.

 Requirements
 ------------